 Dennis Ugolini has been a member of the Department of Physics and Astronomy faculty since 2003.
-He teaches a wide variety of introductory and upper-division laboratory and lecture courses, as well as a first-year seminar on pseudoscience and critical thinking.
+He teaches a wide variety of introductory and upper-division laboratory and lecture courses, and helped create a first-year experience course on critical thinking.

 Introduction to Mechanics

 First-Year Experience: What We Know That Just Ain't So

 2019 Trinity University "Best of the Best" Award